nauman-shafique-hashmi/BSTs/README.md

 | Company Branding Kit (Logo, business card, letterhead, invoice, email signature, brand guidelines) | 150 |
 | Social Media Setup & Branding (Facebook, Instagram, LinkedIn profile and cover graphics) | 50 |
 | **Total (Excl.
 VAT)** | **800 OMR** |
-**Prcing Value and Market comparison:**
+**Pricing Value and Market comparison:**
-The total of 800 OMR reflects a competitive rate for a comprehensive website, branding, and social media package.
-In Oman, similar freelance projects for small-to-medium businesses typically range from 800–1,500 OMR, and  agencies charge 1,200–2,500 OMR for comparable work.
-Working with us you'll have higly qualifid people for the job, that will surpass your expectation.
-Additinally you have a direct point of contact with me for any query.  ***Therefore, please mind that our rates are non-negotiable***
+The total of 800 OMR is highly competitive for a comprehensive website, branding, and social media package, aligned with 2025 Oman market standards (freelance: 800–1,500 OMR; agencies: 1,200–2,500 OMR) for comparable work.
+Leveraging our expertise in web development and branding, this package delivers exceptional value, saving you 400–1,700 OMR compared to agency rates. ***Therefore, our rates are fixed to reflect this tailored solution.***

 *Note: All prices are in Omani Rial (OMR).
 Payments accepted in OMR or EUR via international bank transfer or Wise.
 Bank details provided upon acceptance.*